dbwebb-se/lab/README.md

 v2.2.16 (2016-08-17)

-* Update with new version of CImage.
+* Update with new version of CTextFilter.

 v2.2.15 (2016-05-31)